AryanV-Coder/StockMarketVoice/README.md

 - **Voice Activity Detection (VAD)**: Real-time speech start/end detection using Silero ONNX to efficiently chunk audio.
 - **Advanced STT & TTS**: High-quality Indian context speech-to-text and text-to-speech rendering via the Sarvam AI API.
 - **Intelligent LLM Engine**: Conversational AI responses are generated using the Groq API (Llama 3.3 70B) for near-instant broker-like responses.
+- **Real-Time Barge-In Support**: Allows users to interrupt the bot mid-speech.
+The system detects sustained user speech (300ms threshold), immediately stops the bot's audio playback (Twilio 'clear'), and switches to listening mode.
+- **Graceful Data Failover**: Robust error handling for cases where client stock data is missing or malformed.
+Instead of crashing, the system detects the anomaly and provides a polite conversational fallback explaining that record data is currently unavailable.
 - **Web Dashboard for Call Management**: A responsive, Vite-powered frontend UI to effortlessly test individual calls and trigger batch outbound orchestrations without resorting to the CLI.

 ## System Architecture